SnehalGajbhiyeG/myYoutube/README.md

 # myYouTube

-> A React-powered web application that seamlessly integrates the YouTube API.
+> myYouTube is a powerful web application built with React, seamlessly integrating the YouTube API to deliver a feature-rich experience.
+Whether you're browsing for your favorite content, engaging in discussions, or enjoying live chat, myYouTube has you covered.
 ---

 ## Tech Stack